Crimes and Tickets

 2. The victim feels harassed.

-3. The stalker knows that the victim feels harassed by the behaviour, or ignores the fact that the victim might feel harassed.
+3. The stalker knows that the victim feels harassed by the behaviour, or doesn’t care whether the victim feels harassed.

-4. The victim fears for their physical, psychological or emotional safety, or that of someone they know.
+4. The victim could reasonably be expected to fear for their physical, psychological or emotional safety, or for the safety of someone they know.

 Penalties for Criminal Harassment